Ralph E. Oesper

 Ralph Edward Oesper (14 June 1886 – 10 December 1977) was an American chemist and historian of chemistry.
 He is noted for his biographies of scientists, emphasizing their personal lives in addition to their scientific contributions.
 Oesper translated significant works in the field of chemistry to various languages especially English.
 As an independent investigator, he developed improved analytical methods.
 These contributions included new reagents for certain types of titrations.
-One such new reagent, Oesper's Salt, is named for him.
+One such new reagent, Oesper's Salt, is named after him.

 Personal life and education

 Oesper was born in Cincinnati and attended public schools before enrolling at the University of Cincinnati in 1904.
 There he earned a bachelor's degree in 1908, a master's degree in 1909, and a PhD in 1914 with Lauder William Jones as his thesis advisor.
 These degrees were all in the field of chemistry or analytical chemistry.

 On 29 June 1910 he married Helen Gertrude Wilson (1885–1972).
 The couple had one child, Peter Oesper, who also became a chemistry professor.